mapillary/mapillary_tools/README.md

 mapillary_tools video_process MY_VIDEO_DIR --geotag_source "gpx" --geotag_source_path MY_EXTERNAL_GPS.gpx
 ```

-Ideally, the GPS device and the capture device need to use the same clock to get the timestamps synchronized.
+Ideally, the GPS device and the capture device should use the same clock to get the timestamps synchronized.
-If not, the image locations will be shifted, as is often the case (especially when you see `MapillaryOutsideGPXTrackError` errors).
+If not, as is often the case, the image locations will be shifted.
+To solve that, mapillary_tools provides an
-To solve that, mapillary_tools provides an option `--interpolation_offset_time N` that adds N seconds to image capture times for synchronizing the timestamps.
+option `--interpolation_offset_time N` that adds N seconds to image capture times for synchronizing the timestamps.

 ```sh
 # The capture device's clock is 8 hours ahead of the GPS device's clock